Asabeneh/30-Days-Of-JavaScript/07_Day/07_day_functions.md

     console.log(generateColors('rgb', 1)) // 'rgb(33,79, 176)'
     ```

-41. Call your function _shuffleArray_, it takes an array as a parameter and it returns a shuffled array
+1. Call your function _shuffleArray_, it takes an array as a parameter and it returns a shuffled array
-42. Call your function _factorial_, it takes a whole number as a parameter and it return a factorial of the number
+1. Call your function _factorial_, it takes a whole number as a parameter and it return a factorial of the number
-43. Call your function _isEmpty_, it takes a parameter and it checks if it is empty or not
+1. Call your function _isEmpty_, it takes a parameter and it checks if it is empty or not
-44. Call your function _sum_, it takes any number of arguments and it returns the sum.
+1. Call your function _sum_, it takes any number of arguments and it returns the sum.
-45. Write a function called _sumOfArrayItems_, it takes an array parameter and return the sum of all the items.
+1. Write a function called _sumOfArrayItems_, it takes an array parameter and return the sum of all the items.
 Check if all the array items are number types.
 If not give return reasonable feedback.
-46. Write a function called _average_, it takes an array parameter and returns the average of the items.
+1. Write a function called _average_, it takes an array parameter and returns the average of the items.
 Check if all the array items are number types.
 If not give return reasonable feedback.
-47. Write a function called _modifyArray_ takes array as parameter and modifies the fifth item of the array and return the array.
+1. Write a function called _modifyArray_ takes array as parameter and modifies the fifth item of the array and return the array.
 If the array length is less than five it return 'item not found'.

     ```js
     console.log(modifyArray(['Avocado', 'Tomato', 'Potato','Mango', 'Lemon','Carrot']);
+    ```

+    ```sh
-    // →['Avocado', 'Tomato', 'Potato','Mango', 'LEMON', 'Carrot']
+    ['Avocado', 'Tomato', 'Potato','Mango', 'LEMON', 'Carrot']
+    ```

+    ```js
     console.log(modifyArray(['Google', 'Facebook','Apple', 'Amazon','Microsoft',  'IBM']);
+    ```

+    ```sh
-    // →['Google', 'Facebook','Apple', 'Amazon','MICROSOFT',  'IBM']
+    ['Google', 'Facebook','Apple', 'Amazon','MICROSOFT',  'IBM']
+    ```

+    ```js
     console.log(modifyArray(['Google', 'Facebook','Apple', 'Amazon']);
-    // →'Not Found'
     ```

+    ```sh
+      'Not Found'
+    ```

-48. Write a function called _isPrime_, which checks if a number is prime number.
+1. Write a function called _isPrime_, which checks if a number is prime number.
-49. Write a functions which checks if all items are unique in the array.
+1. Write a functions which checks if all items are unique in the array.
-50. Write a function which checks if all the items of the array are the same data type.
+1. Write a function which checks if all the items of the array are the same data type.
-51. JavaScript variable name does not support special characters or symbols except \$ or \_.
+1. JavaScript variable name does not support special characters or symbols except \$ or \_.
 Write a function **\*isValidVariable** which check if a variable is valid or invalid variable.
-52. Write a function which returns array of seven random numbers in a range of 0-9.
+1. Write a function which returns array of seven random numbers in a range of 0-9.
 All the numbers must be unique.

     ```js
+    sevenRandomNumbers()
-    sevenRandomNumbers()[(1, 4, 5, 7, 9, 8, 0)]
+    [(1, 4, 5, 7, 9, 8, 0)]
     ```

-53. Write a function called reverseCountries, it takes countries array and first it copy the array and returns the reverse of the original array
+1. Write a function called reverseCountries, it takes countries array and first it copy the array and returns the reverse of the original array

 🎉 CONGRATULATIONS ! 🎉